AEVO-lab/HyPPO/README.md

 where each \<GROUP\> corresponds to an orthology cluster.

+Since the August 27th 2018 version, the .relations file contains each pairwise relation, one per line.
+The format of a line is

+gene1 gene2 reltype

+where reltype is either 'Orthologs' or 'Paralogs'

-The .relations file has two lines, one for the gene tree that displays the relations, and one that has the relations.
+Users who prefer the legacy format can specify the argument --relations_format=legacy The legacy format has two lines, one for the gene tree that displays the relations, and one that has the relations.
 The format is

 TREE=(the tree in newick format) \